 - A different perspective - probably our broadest category, but in this are blogs we find make us smile, give us something to think about or just gives us insight into a world different than ours

-For Laura, who doesn't have the social group here of school friends that a lot of people do, its meant a way to meet people she doesn't work with, and who have similar interests to us.
+For Laura, who doesn't have old school friends here, its a way to meet people she doesn't work with, and who have similar interests to us.
 It's harder than you'd think to make friends these days who you didn't go to school or work with without using the internet!

 4) We've found out more about the LGBTQ community that we would have if we weren't involved in blogging.
 Whether it's through actively seeking information or being told about information the blog has been an access portal.